On the fixed points of the Ruelle operator: Introduction

 Furthermore, we will discuss what happens when these representations satisfy a separation principle (definitions will be given below).

-To keep in line with Sullivan's conjecture we consider representations that arise as versions of complex pull-back or push-forward operators acting on either invariant subspaces $X \subset L_p(W)$, not necessarily closed, or spaces which are predual, dual or bidual to $X$.
-Here $W$ is a $R$-invariant set in the Riemann sphere of positive Lebesgue measure and $1\leq p \leq \infty$.
+To keep in line with Sullivan's conjecture we consider representations that arise as versions of complex pull-back or push-forward operators acting on either invariant subspaces $X \subset L_p(W)$ (not necessarily closed) or on spaces which are predual, dual or bidual to $X$.
+Here $W$ is an $R$-invariant set (that is $R(W)\subset W$) of positive Lebesgue measure in the Riemann sphere and $1\leq p \leq \infty$.

 Throughout our discussion, unless otherwise stated, all $L_p$ spaces are taken with respect to the planar Lebesgue measure on the dynamical plane.
+Also we will use one or some combination of the following restrictions on $R$: \begin{enumerate} \item The postcritical set $P_R\neq \overline{\C}.$ \item The postcritical set has Lebesgue measure $0.$ \item The intersection $P_R\cap F_R$ is finite and the Fatou set $F_R$ does not contain parabolic or rotational domains.